France fines Google a fine of $283 million.

-The French watchdog decision will attempt to rebalance the power over online ads in favour of publishers, which has suffered with the rise of Google and Facebook.
+The French watchdog decision will attempt to re-balance the power over online ads in favor of publishers, which has suffered with the rise of Google and Facebook.
 Google has agreed to change its practices in the online advertisement business.
-The probe found that Google Ad Manager, which is Google’s ad management platform for large publishers favoured AdX, its own online ad marketplace, where publishers sell space to those who want to advertise in real time.
+The probe found that Google Ad Manager, which is Google’s ad management platform for large publishers favored AdX, its own online ad marketplace, where publishers sell space to those who want to advertise in real time.
 It did this by having superior interoperability features compared to rival sell-side platforms (SSP) and providing AdX strategic data.

 This decision will also allow publishers to seek damaged if they were at a disadvantage due to Google’s power.